chrismaltby/gb-studio-site/content/docs/music.md

 |G-511...C40|
 ```

-# Instruments available
+# Instruments

-The numbers on this list represent the base10 number that each of these instruments use in OpenMPT.
-Beside these numbers (in brackets) is the base16 equivalent of these numbers for MilkyTracker users.
+*All numbers listed here are in base-10 unless otherwise noted.*

-The pulse channels get 4 instruments (from 1 to 4):
+The pulse channels 1 and 2 have four instrument options:

 1. 25% pulse
 2. 50% pulse (square wave)